|

 Mr Ken Jones was then a private with the fifth Royal Horse Artillery stationed at Heid[e] in Schleswig-Holstein.
 “They brought him to us when he refused to cooperate over questioning about his activities during the war.
 He came in the winter of 1945/6 and was put in a small jail cell in the barracks”, recalls Mr Jones.
 Two other soldiers were detailed with Mr Jones to join Höss in his cell to help break him down for interrogation.
 “We sat in the cell with him, night and day, armed with axe handles.
 Our job was to prod him every time he fell asleep to help break down his resistance”, said Mr Jones.
 When Höss was taken out for exercise he was made to wear only jeans and a thin cotton shirt in the bitter cold.
 After three days and nights without sleep, Höss finally broke down and made a full confession to the authorities.

 Thus, what is known as Höss’s first confession – the vital text catalogued under number NO-1210 – is the statement obtained by thugs of the British Military police in the conditions we have seen, and under the inspiration of sergeant-interpreter Bernard Clarke’s sick mind.
 Once the tortured prisoner had begun to talk, Clarke says it was impossible to stop him.
-And Clarke, no more conscious in 1982 or 1983 than in 1946 of the outlandish nature of what he forced Höss to confess, then reports a series of fictitious horrors presented as real: Höss set about telling how, after the heaps of dead bodies had been set alight, the liquefied fat seeping out was collected (sic) and poured on them (!).
+And Clarke, no more conscious in 1982 or 1983 than in 1946 of the outlandish nature of what he forced Höss to confess, then reports a series of fictitious horrors presented as real: Höss set about telling how, after the heaps of dead bodies had been set alight, the liquefied fat seeping out was collected (sic) and poured onto them (!).
 He reckoned the number of dead solely during his time at Auschwitz at two million (!); the killings sometimes attained the number of ten thousand victims per day (!).

 Clarke was in charge of censoring the letters sent by Höss to his wife and children.
 Every police force in the world knows that the power over a prisoner’s capacity to write to his family constitutes a psychological weapon.
 To get what one wants from a prisoner it is sometimes enough merely to suspend or withdraw correspondence privileges.
 Clarke makes an interesting remark about the content of Höss’s letters, confiding: